beylegacy/Queen-City-Elite-Daily-Report-System/replit.md

 - **Enhanced Email Reports**: HTML email templates updated to show complete package information per resident
 - **Better Organization**: Reports now clearly show which packages belong to which residents and their locations

+### Property-Specific Email Settings (October 6, 2025)
+- **Isolated Email Lists**: Each property now has its own separate list of email recipients
+- **Dynamic Email Management**: Users can add and remove email addresses for each property through the Reports & Export tab
+- **Targeted Report Delivery**: When a report is sent, only the recipients configured for that specific property receive it
+- **Independent Configuration**: Email settings for one property don't affect other properties
+- **Flexible Recipient Management**: No longer limited to predefined email addresses - users can add any email address per property

 ## User Preferences

 Preferred communication style: Simple, everyday language.